pglen/pyvserv/README.md

 ## 	Python fully encrypted server

  PyvServ is a fully fledged encrypting TCP/IP server written in Python.
-The encryption algorithm is bluepoint2.
+The encryption algorithm is bluepy.
 The server can be fully administered from the protocol side.

  PyvServ contains protocol level encryption, which can be switched on by